NHS Negligence Claims Solicitors / Sue The NHS

 NHS Complaints and NHS Compensation

-Our clients pursue compensation not only because they deserve to have their expenses caused by negligence to be covered but to have their injury recognised and acknowledged, and for those who caused it to take responsibility for the results of their error.
+Our clients pursue compensation from NHS not only because they deserve to have their expenses caused by negligence covered but to also have their injury recognised and acknowledged – by those responsible.

-If you feel you have received inadequate treatment but there are no grounds to claim for negligence, we will be able to advise on making a formal complaint to the NHS.
+If you feel you have received inadequate treatment but there are no grounds to claim, then we will be able to advise on making a formal complaint and then decide whether you have grounds for suing the NHS for medical negligence or not.

 The NHS has an extremely well-defined and robust system for patients who want to complain about their poor standard of care.
-Raising a complaint is different to raising a claim for compensation.
+Raising a complaint is different to raising claims against the NHS.
 Every NHS organisation has to have a clearly defined complaints procedure.
 You can obtain a copy of this by asking them for it in person, over the phone or by email.
 Some NHS trusts also have their policy published on their website.

 An NHS complaint: